francescodelprato/francescodelprato.github.io/index.md

 #### Research

+My research is grounded in **Macro/Labor Economics** and focuses on the interplay between labor market dynamics and public policy.

+I am interested in exploring how workers move between jobs and how these transitions are affected by both the decisions that firms make and the policies the government puts in place.
-I am mainly interested in the _economics of labor and firms_ with a mix of structural and reduced-form approaches that exploit administrative microdata.
+I usually employ a mix of structural and reduced-form approaches that exploit administrative microdata.

-More in detail, my research currently focuses on _labor market dynamics_, the interplay between _labor market institutions_ and _productivity_, and the _behavior of firms_ within the labor market.

 #### Contacts